PeppeL-G/course-material/src/courses/web-development-advanced-concepts/written-examination.md

 * For grade 4, 60% of max score (18 points) is required.
 * For grade 5, 80% of max score (24 points) is required.

 The exam will be in English, but you may write your answers in either English or Swedish.
-If you write answers in Swedish, make sure to not introduce any translation confusement.
+If you write your answers in Swedish, make sure to not introduce any translation confusement.
 Write proper sentences (spelling, upper/lower case characters, punctuation, etc.).
 Answers that do not do this good enough/are vague/are partly incomprehensible cannot receive full score on the questions.

 ## Sample exam
 You can look at [the exam from 2019-06-04](static-files/exam-2019-06-04.pdf) to get some idea about what the questions on your exam will be.